openfoodfacts/openfoodfacts-server/docs/api/index.md

 > Production and staging have different account databases, so **the account you create in the production environment will only work for production requests**.
 If you want to query (WRITE requests) the staging environment, you'll need to create another account there too.

-> Note: we're currently moving to a modern Auth system (Keycloak), so we will other new Auth options, hopefully this year.
+> Note: we're currently moving to a modern Auth system (Keycloak), so we will have new Auth options, hopefully this year.

 ## Reference Documentation (OpenAPI)